 All of these rounds (with the exception of the ILL round) would use a captive-piston system for low launch signature and confined space launch.
 Some projectiles may incorporate guidance systems.

 The sighting unit would incorporate day/ night optics, a rangefinder and a ballistic computer.
 Other devices such as motion trackers may also be fitted.
 On one side of the unit is a pylon that can accommodate different sizes of launch tube.
 Some mechanism for the sighting unit to recognise the type of round loaded will also be fitted.

 The mounting unit may be an adjustable bipod as is used by the M-47, or may be a machine gun tripod.
 Vehicle mounts are also likely.

-UPDATE In my article on the MBIL I discuss the merits of a larger 40mm grenade round using the programmable fusing system of the OICW.
-Both the RPG2000 and Universal launcher should include capability to launch such rounds and the associated ranging and fire control systems.
-The Universal launcher may be capable of being loaded with more than one round.
+In my article on the MBIL I discuss the merits of a larger 40mm grenade round using the programmable fusing system of the OICW.
+Both the RPG2000 and Universal Launcher should include capability to launch such rounds and the associated ranging and fire control systems.
+The Universal Launcher may be capable of being loaded with more than one round.